santoshpeddinti31/Search-app/README.md

-# Search App usgin AJAX Call
+# Search App use with AJAX Call

 # output: